DKchemistry/chembl/chembl_ligands.md

    - Total formal charge: -2.0 < Charge < +2.0

 I like this approach overall as it does make the screens very difficult (I like the Hill Slope metric a lot).
 Thomas' thinks it may have been too restrictive.
 The other issue is that it doesn't really do anything about picking PDB templates with any real specifics beyond that they literally exist.
 For instance, the Beta2 set includes covalent agonist bound structures, which may not perform well.
-It included structures with multiple cocrystallized ligands ("allosteric modulators") but did not try to seperate the ligands to a particular binding site (this is more or less impossible to do without essentially having probe like quality).
+It included structures with multiple cocrystallized ligands ("allosteric modulators") but did not try to separate the ligands to a particular binding site (this is more or less impossible to do without essentially having probe like quality).
 I'm not sure what they should have done, but the combination of being strict with your actives and the fact the actives may not even be suited to the protein binding site examined may present an overly pessimistic view.

 There are some papers in the GPCR field that might be useful for us, this one uses ChEMBL and provides some nice commentary and analysis: